ReTabSyn: Realistic Tabular Data Synthesis via Reinforcement Learning: Conclusion

 \section{Conclusion}

-We introduced \textbf{ReTabSyn}, a reinforcement learning–aligned tabular synthesizer that uses DPO on label-free, feature-pair perturbations to directly preserve feature–target dependencies.
+We introduced \textbf{ReTabSyn}, a reinforcement learning–aligned tabular synthesizer that uses DPO on oracle-free target and feature perturbations to directly preserve feature–target dependencies.
 By prioritizing synthetic examples that better match \(P(y\mid \mathbf X)\), ReTabSyn consistently improves downstream ML utility.
-Across low-data, class-imbalance, and distribution-shift settings, it outperforms strong generators,including GReaT, TVAE, TabSyn, and the classifier-guided RL baselines PTA and SynRL.
+Across low-data, class-imbalance, and distribution-shift settings, it outperforms strong generators—including GReaT, TVAE, TabSyn, and the classifier-guided RL baselines PTA and SynRL—while also reducing structural-rule violations.
 Beyond accuracy, fidelity-aware alignment provides a practical path to \emph{controllable} synthesis: enforcing domain constraints and steering distributions in ways that can support fairness and privacy goals.
+We see this as a step toward robust, utility-preserving synthetic data for real-world use.

+\paragraph{Limitations.} ReTabSyn has several limitations. (i)~Its gains are largest in low-data, imbalanced, and shifted regimes; in full, balanced data the margin over strong interpolation baselines such as SMOTE narrows (Appendix~\ref{sec:fulldata}). (ii)~It is stronger on classification than on \emph{regression}, where it trails SMOTE, since our perturbation design is more naturally matched to discrete targets (Appendix~\ref{sec:regression}). (iii)~The DPO fine-tuning slightly lowers authenticity relative to the base generator (Section~\ref{sec:fidelity}), though leakage remains far below interpolation methods. (iv)~ReTabSyn is target-aware, using one chosen alignment attribute during preference construction; while its benefits transfer to other targets (Appendix~\ref{sec:multitarget}), it is not fully task-agnostic. (v)~The two-stage pipeline (augmented pre-training plus DPO) adds modest compute over single-stage generators, although the DPO step itself is lightweight (Appendix~\ref{sec:runtime-decomposition}).

-For future work, we plan to (i) test ReTabSyn with alternative backbones (e.g., diffusion) to assess generality and scaling; (ii) incorporate explicit constraints for fairness, privacy, and adversarial robustness; and (iii) study principled controls to mitigate bias and support ethical data practices.
+For future work, we plan to (i) test ReTabSyn with alternative backbones (e.g., diffusion) to assess generality and scaling; (ii) design regression-aware preference signals for continuous targets; (iii) incorporate explicit constraints for fairness, privacy, and adversarial robustness; and (iv) study principled controls to mitigate bias and support ethical data practices.